Digital political advocacy: my journey from the EU to the US to Transatlantic

 - We need a joint, Transatlantic response to Russian aggression.

-On 8 November 2017, I founded Defending Democracy, an independent, nonpartisan initiative that is working for a Transatlantic response to the Kremlin’s hybrid war on the West.
+On 8 November 2017, I founded Defend Democracy, an independent, nonpartisan initiative that is working for a Transatlantic response to the Kremlin’s hybrid war on the West.